 Past medical history should note any drugs recently used, particularly antibiotics and anticonvulsants.
 Family history of atopy is noted.

 Examination begins with a review of vital signs, particularly to check for fever.
 Initial observation assesses the infant or child for signs of lethargy, irritability or distress.
 A full physical examination is done, with particular attention to the characteristics of the skin lesions (see see Description of Skin Lesions), including the presence of blistering, vesicles petechiae, purpura or urticaria, and mucosal involvement.
 Children are evaluated for meningeal signs (neck stiffness, Kernig and Brudzinski signs) although these signs are often absent in children < 2 yr.

 Interpretation of findings:

 Well-appearing children without systemic symptoms or signs are unlikely to have a dangerous disorder.
 The appearance of the rash typically narrows the differential diagnosis.
-The associated symptoms and signs help identify patients with a serious disorder and often suggest the diagnosis (see see Some Causes of Rash in Infants and Children).
+The associated symptoms and signs help identify patients with a serious disorder and often suggest the diagnosis (see Table 9: Some Causes of Rash in Infants and Children).

 Bullae and/or sloughing suggest staphylococcal scalded skin syndrome or Stevens-Johnson syndrome and are considered dermatologic emergencies.
 Conjunctival inflammation may occur in Kawasaki disease, measles, staphylococcal scalded skin syndrome, and Stevens-Johnson syndrome.
 Any child presenting with fever and petechiae or purpura must be evaluated carefully for the possibility of meningococcemia.
 Bloody diarrhea with pallor and petechiae should raise concern about the possibility of hemolytic uremic syndrome.
 Fever for > 5 days with evidence of mucosal inflammation and rash should prompt consideration of and further evaluation for Kawasaki disease.